patriknyfeldt/view-3d-model/README.md

 Follow these steps to import and use the `ThreeDModel` component in your `Vue.js` project:

-In `App.js`, or any other component where you want to use `ThreeDModel`:
+In `App.vue`, or any other component where you want to use `ThreeDModel`:

 Using `Composition API (Vue 3)`: